alprojects1/home-lab/samba/README.md

 - Do not create a symbolic link to the generated krb5.conf file.
 In Samba 4.7 and later, the `/usr/local/samba/private/` directory is no longer accessible by other users than the root user.
 If the file is a symbolic link, other users are not able to read the file and, for example, dynamic DNS updates fail if you use the `BIND_DLZ` DNS back end.
 Make sure that you provision the AD using a DNS domain that will not need to be changed.
 Samba does not support renaming the AD DNS zone and Kerberos realm.
 Do not use `.local` for the TLD, this is used by `Avahi`.

+## Key Features:

+- ***File and Print Services*** - Samba provides seamless file and print services for clients across various operating systems, including Windows, Linux, and macOS.
+- ***Active Directory Domain Controller*** - Capable of acting as an AD Domain Controller, enabling Linux servers to manage AD-based networks with authentication, directory services, and group policy management.
+- ***Interoperability: Ensures compatibility between Unix/Linux and Windows systems, allowing them to share files and printers effortlessly.
+- ***Security*** Supports advanced security features like Kerberos, NTLM, and integration with existing security infrastructures.
+- ***Flexibility*** Can be configured for different roles, including standalone server, member server in a domain, or as a domain controller.

 ## Source Best Practice:

 - When you extract source files directly to the root directory (`/`), it can lead to files being scattered across the system if the archive does not contain a top-level directory.
 This can make cleanup and management more difficult.
 Typically, it's better to extract source archives into a dedicated directory to keep your system organized and to avoid any unintended overwriting of system files or directories.
 A common practice is to use a directory like `/usr/src` or `/opt` for compiling software from source.
 This approach has several benefits: